feltus/Sequence_Alignment_Methods/README.md

 # Sequence_Alignment_Methods

+# Computational Practice: Sequence Alignment on a High Performance Computer (HPC) cluster.

+# Objective
+In this lab, you will access a high-performance computing environment, install bioinformatics software, and perform sequence alignments.
+These are common computational biology tasks.

-# Objectives
+# Learning Objectives
-In this assignment, you will:

 * Access a high-performance computing environment
 * Install and use different sequence alignment tools
 * Compare global and local alignment algorithms
 * Analyze alignment results for human genomic data

-# Prerequisites
-* Basic understanding of Linux commands
-* Familiarity with FASTA file format
-* Understanding of sequence alignment concepts

-# Assignment Steps
+# Instructions
 ## Step 1: Access the Palmetto2 Cluster
 Open your web browser and navigate to https://ondemand.rcd.clemson.edu/ Log in using your Clemson credentials